ishengy/WildTurtle/README.md

 # WildTurtle
-UI.R > UI development of dashboard
+UI.R > Interface of dashboard built via Shiny on R

 Server.R > Calculations and graphs done on server